CartoDB/CartoDB-SQL-API/README.md

 Supported <environment> values are developement, test, production

-See /doc for API documentation.
+See doc/API.md for API documentation.
-For examples of use, see /test.
+For examples of use, see under test/.

 tests